 1/4 of tsp of salt or to taste

 Mix all the ingredients well and refrigerate for at least 30 minutes or longer to marinate and let the juices get absorbed.
 Once ready to serve sprinkle a bit more lime juice over the salad and mix well.
 Serve cold.
 This recipe yields 2 servings.

 Here’s my second go-to summer salad.
 I absolutely love this unique flavor combination.
 Don’t be afraid to use watermelon in a salad.
-I know this might seem like unusual ingredients but once you try these flavors together you won’t be disappointed.
+I know these might seem like unusual ingredients but once you try these flavors together you won’t be disappointed.
 I promise you.
-The sweetness of the watermelon combined with the freshness of the cucumber and the saltiness of the feta cheese compliment each other beautifully.
-This is like a medley of awesome flavour in your mouth.
+The sweetness of the watermelon combined with the freshness of the cucumber and the saltiness of the feta cheese complement each other beautifully.
+This is like a medley of awesome flavor in your mouth.

 1-2 quarters of a whole watermelon (depending on how large it is) chopped into small cubes